prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 **_cmpLoaded_**
 This should be be set to true once the parameters listed above are processed.

-## Adapters Supporting TCF v1.1:
+## Adapters Supporting TCF v1.1

-Bidders on this list have self-declared their TCF 1.1 support in their https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders md file by adding `gdpr_supported: true`.
+Bidders on this list have self-declared their TCF 1.1 support in their https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders md file by adding "gdpr_supported: true".

 <script src="/assets/js/dynamicTable.js" type="text/javascript"></script>